-In a dilation and curettage — sometimes spelled "dilatation" and curettage — your doctor uses small instruments or a medication to open (dilate) your cervix — the lower, narrow part of your uterus.
-Your doctor then uses a surgical instrument called a curette to remove uterine tissue.
-Curettes used in a D&C can be sharp or use suction.
+In a dilation and curettage, your provider uses small instruments or a medication to open (dilate) the lower, narrow part of your uterus (cervix).
+Your provider then uses a surgical instrument called a curette, which can be a sharp instrument or suction device, to remove uterine tissue.

 The ovaries, fallopian tubes, uterus, cervix and vagina (vaginal canal) make up the female reproductive system.

 Dilation and curettage is used to diagnose or treat a uterine condition.

 To diagnose a condition

 Before doing a D&C, your provider might recommend a procedure called endometrial biopsy or endometrial sampling to diagnose a condition.
 Endometrial sampling might be done if: